azemetre/playwright-react-typescript-jest-example/README.md

 <img src="docs/assets/form-error-visible-firefox-1582484546509.png" alt="Firefox form test" width="90%" height="90%">

+Note the purple versus pink background colors.
+Depending on the devices we wrote our app to display different colors for our responsive design choices.

 playwright can allow us to see the visual inconsistencies between styles on environments and responsive devices.

 ---